olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

 #5 I want the record to "spin" when the song is playing, I'm going to use reference from weidi's video on the arc stuff for this

+- I will need two arcs at once for there record.
+- if two arcs on one record dont work make a second "layer" of the circles and add the other arc there?
+If i can get them to rotate at the right times it will either look really cool or no one will tell that there are two layers or both.

 This is basically just becoming a very complicated or just overly fancy sound vizualizer but also not???
 Which i didn't want to do bc I had seen so many examples of them that I didn't want to do the boring thing and make another one. but now boy howdy I am kicking myself for not doing the easy thing.

 end of 05.03.24 notes its bed time and tomorrow will make me cry so I need to save my energy